- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 Generally, East facing and North facing sites are more preferred, and hence such sites are almost 10% expensive when compared to west and south-facing plots.

 INTERMEDIATE OR CORNER SITE:

-While you are on a lookout for Buying a Site in Bangalore, You will come across options such as intermediate sites which will have a road on onside.
+While you are on a lookout for Buying a Site in Bangalore, You will come across options such as intermediate sites that will have a road on onside.

-Also, you will see the site will be surrounded plotted development on all three sides.
-Your ventilation and natural light for your house will depend on the kind of setbacks given by your neighbours.
+Also, you will see the site will be surrounded by plotted development on all three sides.
+Your ventilation and natural light for your house will depend on the kind of setbacks given by your neighbors.